mpigsley/nebraska-mushrooms/src/cms/content/species/armillaria-gallica.md

   - /img/armillaria-gallica-6003-6.jpeg
 ---

 The White Honey Mushroom (*Armillaria gallica*) is a decomposer of wood and can be found in the fall.
-It has a widespread distribution in Eastern Nebraska from Indian Cave State Park to the Niobrara Valley Preserve.

-It can be found in areas of dead trees decomposing wood and buried roots.
+It has a widespread distribution in Eastern Nebraska from Indian Cave State Park to the Niobrara Valley Preserve (Mee-Sook & Klopfenstein, 2011). *A. gallica* can be found in areas of dead trees decomposing wood and buried roots and is common in wooded areas and occasional lawns (decomposing tree roots).

+The cap is ornamented with distinct scaly hairs that are more abundant toward the center of the stem as the mushroom matures.

 ![Apical View Cap](/img/armillaria-gallica11.jpeg)

+The gill color is whitish.
+The gills are attached to the stem and sometimes have a short bit that runs down the stem (decurrent tooth).

 ![Gills](/img/armillaria-gallica3.jpeg)

+This species has a high degree of color variation.
+The specimen below has a whiter base color with darker cap scales than the one above.

 ![Apical View Form](/img/armillaria-gallica-6003-4.jpeg)

+The stem shape has an enlarged base (bulbous).
+It has a ring (annulus) that is cobwebby to membranous in composition.
+It does not have a cup at the base (volva).
+The spore print is white.

 ![Basal View Form](/img/armillaria-gallica-6003-5.jpeg)